pruthvipatnala/Stock-Price-History-Download/README.md

 ### How to use ?

-Code edits needed :
-1) Change executable_path field to access your browser.
+1) Change "executable_path" field to your chromedriver location.
 2) Initialize bseIds with a list of BSE Ids of the companies in need.
 3) Run the code.